Last modified: Dec. 14, 2024, 4:35 p.m.

 Native

-Head brown, with some mixed white scales; forewing ground colour rather dark brown; white, sometimes yellowish white, pattern consisting of a basal line, not edged; a narrow, but mostly long patch at the dorsem near the base, sometimes connected to the first dorsal stria; four costal and three dorsal striae, the first dorsal stria is the longest.
+Head brown, with some mixed white scales; forewing ground colour rather dark brown; white, sometimes yellowish white, pattern consisting of a basal line, not edged; a narrow, but mostly long patch at the dorsum near the base, sometimes connected to the first dorsal stria; four costal and three dorsal striae, the first dorsal stria is the longest.

 A rather large, elongated tentiform mine on the underside of a leaf, frequently close to the leaf margin and the leaf basis.
 The mine is parallel to the leaf margin and has one or more central longitudinal folds.
-In later stages, the mine is stringly contorted and the leaf margin may be covering the entire mine.
+In later stages, the mine is strongly contorted and the leaf margin may be covering the entire mine.
 The black frass is concentrated in a corner of the mine.

 See also gracillariidae.net and bladmineerders.be.